 There are a few different ways to monetize your podcast, but this week’s episode is all about promoting your own product or service.
-If you’ve already got a product you’re selling, like an ebook, physical book, course or membership site, then you should definitely be promoting it on your podcast!
+If you have already got a product you are selling, like an ebook, physical book, course or membership site, then you should definitely be promoting it on your podcast!

 How to Start a Podcast – Frequently Asked Questions

 Starting a podcast is becoming easier and easier.
 You can do it from the comfort of your own home, with little more than a computer and some basic software.